 So is this GM and how will it be received by the public?

-Public perception remains an important factor to consider for companies such as AgGenetics and Caribou Bioscience, considering the apprehension that has exists toward GMOs.
-Gene editing technology is not currently classed as genetic modification, however.
+Public perception remains an important factor to consider for companies such as Caribou Biosciences, considering the apprehension that has exists toward GMOs.
+Gene-editing technology is not currently classed as genetic modification, however.

-“Unlike with genetically modified organisms, these technologies are not considered transgenic as they do not transfer genes from different species, but rather the genes or alleles are taken from the same species,” explains West.
+“Unlike with genetically modified organisms, these technologies are not considered transgenic as they do not transfer genes from different species, but rather the genes or alleles are taken from the same species,” explains an industry expert.
 Therefore, there is currently no regulation by the FDA, USDA, or European regulators for what are considered advanced breeding technologies and practices.

 And this is a good thing for agricultural innovation and competition in the industry, Huw Jones, a senior research scientist at Rothamsted Research in the UK told Nature magazine.
 “If Europe regulates genome-edited organisms in the same way it does GM organisms, it will kill the technology here for all except the biotech companies working with profitable traits in the major crops,” he said in an interview in December.